Fleet Insurance & Risk

 Why underwriting changed

-Layer 1: Loss history and experience modifier
+1. Loss history and experience modifier

-Layer 2: Premises liability exposure
+2. Premises liability exposure

-Layer 3: Security program documentation
+3. Security program documentation

-Layer 4: Third-party data signals
+4. Third-party data signals

-1. Written physical security program document
+1. A real, written security program document

 2. Incident pattern analysis

-3. Vendor governance documentation
+3. Vendor documentation

 4. CTPAT, TSA, FMCSA, and DOT standing